Economics Turned EU Powers Against ETS

 France's Hollande, nervous about the possible job losses at major French and European employer Airbus, raised the issue with EC President Jose Manuel Barroso at a meeting in Brussels in October, one of dozens of such encounters focused mainly on taming the debt crisis, one of the sources said.

-Barroso decided the European Commission needed to make its move before the United States finalized a law that would formally shield its airlines from complying "so as not to be seen to be pushed," said the source, who asked not to be named because of the sensitivity of the disclosures.
+Barroso decided the European Commission needed to make its move before the United States finalised a law that would formally shield its airlines from complying "so as not to be seen to be pushed," said the source, who asked not to be named because of the sensitivity of the disclosures.

 Weeks later, on November 12, EU Climate Commissioner Connie Hedegaard told a hastily convened news conference that she was "stopping the clock" for a year before enforcing the law, a painful about-face on a signature initiative that has become the latest example of how difficult it remains to tackle climate change globally.

 "Hedegaard was under extreme pressure," one senior EU official said.
 Another source said Britain, France and Germany were pushing to abandon the inclusion of aviation altogether.
-Hedegaard held out for a freeze with automatic reimposition of the law if no progress were made at the International Civil Aviation Organization (ICAO), the United Nations' aviation body.
+Hedegaard held out for a freeze with automatic reimposition of the law if no progress were made at the International Civil Aviation Organisation (ICAO), the United Nations' aviation body.

 "(Hedegaard) fought very, very hard for a year-long freeze," said the source.
 "Barroso backed her."